 In most ERISA cases, you need to submit an administrative appeal before filing a lawsuit against the insurance company or the employer.
 Otherwise, if you decide to sue your insurance company without first exhausting administrative remedies, your court action may be barred.

-To maximize your chances at recovering the full and fair benefits you are owed, you need to consult with a lawyer that has experience with ERISA cases and can file the appeal on your behalf.
+To maximize your chances of recovering the full and fair benefits you are owed, you need to consult with a lawyer that has experience with ERISA cases and can file the appeal on your behalf.
 Our life insurance lawyers can help you recover your wrongfully denied claim fast, no matter the reason invoked by the insurer.

 How to File an Appeal Successfully